arthurwolf/llmi/README.md

 in order to create LLMs with the ability to use computers to improve their abilities.

+Here are some of the abilities this project aims to implement:
+* TODO

 ## Implementation

 The plan here is, for each/all of the features, to: